omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 ##### From an eWallet to a user

-1. A user purchases something through a provider, and that provider wnats to reward him with some loyalty ETC-20 tokens.
+1. A user purchases something through a provider, and that provider wants to reward him with some loyalty ERC-20 tokens.
 2. The user specifies the address where he wishes to receive funds.
 This can be selected from a list of addresses the eWallet knows belong to the user, or an entirely different address.
 2. Once the purchase is settled, a transaction is signed and sent from the eWallet to the address given by the user.
 3. The eWallet will keep an eye out on the transaction to see that it proceeds as expected, reporting the status to the user through websockets.